Detailed Explanation of Component Decorator Identifiers

 color2: string;

-// Display a checkbox to determine whether the color is null
+// Show a checkbox to decide if color can be null

 @property({ type: Laya.Color, colorNullable: true })